 Jay's Technical Institute, Inc offers state of the art training in the Barbering and Cosmetology fields.
 The main campus is located in Houston, Texas.
 All administrative offices are located at the main campus.
-There are two branch campuses; 1 in Beaumont, Texas and 1 in Elgin, Texas.
+There is a barber branch campus in Port Arthur, Texas.
 All training facilities have modern professional styling stations, hair dryers, shampoo bowls, and sanitation equipment.
 The cosmetology lab has a private facial/waxing area, and manicure room.
 The barber school has one lavatory for each two barber chairs.
 All lab areas are designed to ensure that students develop the job skills and knowledge necessary for employment.